alzeck/alzeck.github.io/src/markdown-pages/homework-1.md

     - [Investopedia: Frequency distribution](https://www.investopedia.com/terms/f/frequencydistribution.asp)

 ## Applications / Practice (A)
+Complete projects for this assignments can be found at: https://github.com/AlZeck/statistcsApplicationHomeworks

 <!---
     1_A.
 Create - in both languages C# and VB.NET - a program which does the following simple tasks: